Vitamin B12 total synthesis: Joining forces: the A/B approach to cobyric acid synthesis

-Early in 1967, the Harvard group accomplished the synthesis of the model A-D-component, with the f-side chain undifferentiated, bearing a methyl ester function like all other side chains.
+Early in 1967, the Harvard group accomplished the synthesis of the model A–D component, with the side chain "f" (Figure 4) undifferentiated, bearing a methyl ester like all the other side chains.
 From then on, the two groups systematically exchanged samples of their respective halves of the corrinoid target structure.
-By 1970, they had collaboratively connected Harvard's undifferentiated A-D-component with ETH's B-C-component, producing dicyano-cobalt(III)-5,15-bisnor-heptamethyl-cobyrinate 1 (fig. 4).
-The ETH group identified this totally synthetic corrinoid intermediate by direct comparison with a sample produced from natural vitamin B_{12}.
+By 1970, they had collaboratively connected Harvard's undifferentiated A–D component with ETH's B–C component, producing dicyano-cobalt(III)-5,15-bisnor-heptamethyl-cobyrinate (1, Figure 4).
+This synthetic corrinoid intermediate was identified by the ETH group via direct comparison with a sample produced from natural vitamin B_{12}.

-In this advanced model study, reaction conditions for the demanding processes of the C/D-coupling and the A/B-cyclization via sulfide contraction method were established.
-Those for the C/D-coupling were successfully explored in both laboratories, the superior conditions were those found at Harvard, while the method for the A/B-ring closure via an intramolecular version of the sulfide contraction was developed at ETH.
-Later it was shown at Harvard that the A/B-ring closure could also be achieved by thio-iminoester/enamine condensation.
+In this advanced model study, reaction conditions for the demanding processes of the C/D coupling and the A/B cyclization via sulfide contraction method were established.
+The reaction conditions for the C/D coupling were successfully explored in both laboratories, with the superior conditions being found at Harvard.
+The ideal reaction conditions for the A/B ring closure via an intramolecular version of the sulfide contraction were developed at ETH.
+Later, it was shown at Harvard that the A/B ring closure could also be achieved by thio-iminoester/enamine condensation.

-By early 1971, the Harvard group had accomplished the synthesis of the final A-D-component, containing the f-side chain carboxyl function at ring D differentiated from all the carboxyl functions as a nitrile group (as shown in 2 in fig. 4; see also fig. 3).
-The A/D-part of the B_{12} structure incorporates the constitutionally and configurationally most intricate part of the vitamin molecule; its synthesis is regarded as the apotheosis of the Woodwardian art in natural product total synthesis.
+By early 1971, the Harvard group had accomplished the synthesis of the final A–D component, containing a nitrile group as part of side chain "f" located on ring D, different from the remaining carboxyl groups (2, Figure 4; see also Figure 3).
+The A/D part of the B_{12} structure in carboxyl groups represents, constitutionally and configurationally, the most intricate part of the vitamin molecule; its synthesis is regarded as the apotheosis of the Woodwardian art seen in natural product total synthesis.

 The alternative approach to cobyric acid synthesis

-As far back as 1966, the ETH group had started to explore, once again in a model system, an alternative strategy of corrin synthesis in which the corrin ring would be closed between rings A and D. The project was inspired by the conceivable existence of a thus far unknown bond reorganization process.
-This – if existing – would make possible the construction of cobyric acid from one single starting material.
-Importantly, the hypothetical process, being interpreted as implying two sequential rearrangements, was recognized to be formally covered by the new reactivity classifications of sigmatropic rearrangements and electrocyclizations propounded by Woodward and Hoffmann in the context of their orbital symmetry rules!
+As far back as 1966, the ETH group started to explore a model alternative strategy of corrin synthesis in which the corrin ring would be closed between rings A and D. The project was inspired by the conceivable existence of an unknown bond reorganization process.
+This reorganization, if existing, would make the construction of cobyric acid from a single starting material a possibility.
+Importantly, this hypothetical process, being interpreted as implying two sequential rearrangements, was recognized to be formally covered by the new reactivity classifications of sigmatropic rearrangements and electrocyclizations propounded by Woodward and Hoffmann in the context of their orbital symmetry rules!

 By May 1968, the ETH group had demonstrated in a model study that the envisaged process, a photochemical A/D-seco-corrinate→corrinate cycloisomerization, does in fact exist.
-This process was first found to proceed with the Pd complex, but not at all with corresponding Ni(II)- or cobalt(III)-A/D-seco-corrinate complexes.
-It also went smoothly in complexes of metal ions such as zinc and other photochemically inert and loosely bound metal ions.
-These, after ring closure, could easily be replaced by cobalt.
-These discoveries opened the door to what eventually became the photochemical A/D approach of cobyric acid synthesis.
+This process was first found to proceed with the palladium(II) complex, but not at all with corresponding nickel(II)- or cobalt(III)-A/D-seco-corrinate complexes.
+The cycloisomerization also proceeded smoothly in complexes of metal ions such as zinc and other photochemically inert and loosely bound metal ions.
+These metal ions could, after ring closure, easily be replaced by cobalt.
+These observations opened the door to what eventually became the photochemical A/D approach of cobyric acid synthesis.